quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/commands-list.md

 title: Commands List
 ---

-Familiarize yourself with the list of available commands inside a quasar project:
+Familiarize yourself with the list of available commands inside a Quasar project:

 ``` bash
 $ quasar